 - Mercury-containing equipment: This must also be contained in structurally sound containers.
 Special handlers of mercury equipment can remove an ampule of mercury (the airtight glass or plastic vial) to prevent any breakage.
 To remove the ampule, individuals must be properly trained, work in a ventilated area, and clean up any broken ampules according to hazardous waste regulations.

 - Lamps: Lamps must be kept in structurally sound containers; broken lamps must be cleaned up and put into a sturdy container.

 All universal waste must be transported by the handler of the waste or a trained third party that complies with transportation standards.

-Individuals and households are exempt from the EPA’s UW regulations on disposal and transportation; however, that doesn’t mean you should toss mercury thermometers or fluorescent bulbs in the trash!
+Individuals and households are exempt from the EPA’s universal waste regulations on disposal and transportation; however, that doesn’t mean you should toss mercury thermometers or fluorescent bulbs in the trash.
 Instead, take care to properly dispose of any items by dropping it off at a retailer that accepts universal waste, bringing it to a collection event, or enrolling in a curbside program or pick-up service.

 Clearly, universal waste is highly regulated and monitored.
 That said, consider choosing alternatives that reduce your use of items that ultimately become universal waste.
 For example, choose thermometers or thermostats without mercury, and stay away from aerosol cans.

 If you’re unable to avoid using items that are counted as universal waste, the best thing to do is ensure that you’re disposing of it properly.

 Rubicon is a full-service provider of waste and recycling services, with the company’s overall scope of commercial waste and recycling solutions including construction and demolition (C&D) waste removal, food waste and organics recycling, hazardous waste disposal, and more.